rsmeral/pb162-tools/README.md

 ## Merging

 The script `merge.sh` transforms the results into the txt format for import into notebooks.
 It needs the same parameter as evaluation script - the iteration number (e.g. `01`).
-It expects that there's a TXT file exported from IS in the iteration dir and will fill the last column.
-It also looks for the Quick test (_Ostry test_) file.
+It expects text files in the results directory, and the notebook-exported project iteration text file and the quick test (_Ostry test_) file in the iteration dir.

     $BASE_DIR/
         iterations/
             01/
+                results/
+                    Surname1_Firstname1_UCO1
+                    Surname2_Firstname2_UCO2
+                    ...
                 PB162_Projekt_-_iterace_01.txt
                 PB162_Ostry_test_01.txt

 ---
-_Disclaimer: this script is not foolproof and *might* cause your computer to spontaneously combust if improperly used.
+_Disclaimer: these scripts are not foolproof and *might* cause your computer to spontaneously combust if improperly used.
 Do not put in a microwave oven.
 Do not tumble dry._